• Home

 That Council request St Charles School to develop and implement an Operational Traffic Management Plan to assist with the safety and efficiency of student pick-up/drop-off activity.

-That the back gate of St Charles School on Potts Street be considered in
+That the back gate of St Charles School on Potts Street be considered in the process.

 That a report come back to Council at the November 2024 Ordinary Council meeting on the findings and discussions taken place with regards to the pedestrian crossing options and the Operational Traffic Management Plan.